Justin-Sawyer/recipeas-and-greens/README.md

 He uncommented the recipes variable within the function and then again added a new recipe.
 Again, this new recipe was not displaying.

-He then realised he needed to find a way for the two functions (`get_all_recipes()` and `get_recipes()`) to call the updated database entries to find the newly uploadeds recipe.
+He then realised he needed to find a way for the two functions (`get_all_recipes()` and `get_recipes()`) to call the updated database entries to find the newly uploaded recipe.

-Thus, the developer removed the global recipes variable, kept the local recipes variable (uncommented) and inserted this local variable as an argument to the `get_all_recipes()` function, and also add this local variable to the `pagination_recipes` assignment.
+Thus, the developer removed the global recipes variable, kept the local recipes variable (uncommented) and inserted this local variable as an argument to the `get_all_recipes()` function, and also added this local variable to the `pagination_recipes` assignment.

 Having done this, full functionality was added to the HTML rendering of the application: recipes were showing as they were created.
 Deleting recipes also showed the correct database collection length.